Dollar-Cost Averaging (DCA)

 What Is Dollar-Cost Averaging?

 The strategy is widely used for long-term investing in index funds, mutual funds, and retirement accounts.
-401(k) contributions, where employees invest a fixed percentage of each paycheck, are a natural implementation of DCA.
+401(k) contributions, where employees invest a fixed percentage of each paycheck, are the most common real-world implementation of DCA.
+It applies equally to individual equities, ETFs, and increasingly to cryptocurrency positions, where volatility makes lump-sum entry psychologically and practically difficult.

 How DCA Works Mathematically